SamuelSebastianMartin/.dotfiles/README.md

   + Those with additional extensions, like `.remote` are to be used in containers.
 They use colour, for example, to avoid confusion over which machine is being accessed.
+    They should NOT be sym-linked, and will probably never be used on this machine.

   + Note that `.vimrc` is not here, as it is in a separate `.vim` repository.